Eating in the city can get expensive, but not when you've got hawker centres around town. Chicken rice and fishball noodles, here we come…

 Old Airport Road Food Centre

-It’s a little out of the way for those of us who don’t live in the Geylang/Kallang area, but this 42-year-old food centre (it was established in 1973) is great for barbecued seafood (Mattar Road Seafood BBQ) and freshly made chee cheong fun, Hong Kong-style (at Freshly Made Chee Cheong Fun stall, no less).
+It’s a little out of the way for those of us who don’t live in the Geylang/Kallang area, but this 42-year-old food centre is great for barbecued seafood (head straight for Mattar Road Seafood BBQ) and freshly made chee cheong fun, Hong Kong-style (at Freshly Made Chee Cheong Fun stall, no less).

 Old Airport Road Food Centre, 19 Old Airport Road, Singapore 390019